 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit any specific dietary requirements.

-- 2 tablespoons ghee or olive oil
+- 2 tbsp butter, ghee or olive oil

-- 1 red onion chopped
+- 1 red onion -chopped

 - 500 g free-range pork mince (other meat and vego options below)